Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Limitations

 \section{Limitations}

-The proposed system is designed to support Islamic knowledge QA, but it does not replace qualified scholarly authority and should not be interpreted as issuing binding fatwas.
-Its responses remain sensitive to (i) the coverage, quality, and representativeness of the underlying retrieval corpora and curated knowledge sources, and (ii) routing errors that may send a query to a suboptimal module, e.g., treating a calculation-heavy question as free-form fiqh QA.
-While we incorporate citation tracking and verification steps, citations may still be incomplete, and retrieved evidence can reflect jurisprudential diversity that is difficult to summarize without oversimplification.
-The deterministic calculators also have scope constraints such as inheritance outcomes depend on correctly specified heirs and assumptions, and the implementation may only cover a subset of schools and disputed cases.
-Similarly, zakat and calendar/prayer-time outputs depend on user-provided parameters and conventions, e.g., calculation methods and local practices, and Hijri dates may vary by moon-sighting criteria.
-Finally, parts of the evaluation rely on automated or LLM-based judging for open-ended answers, which may not fully capture nuance, context, or legitimate differences of opinion.
+The proposed system supports Islamic knowledge QA.
+However, it does not replace qualified scholarly authority or issue binding fatwas.
+Its responses depend on the coverage and quality of the retrieval corpora, curated sources, and routing decisions.
+Routing errors may send calculation-heavy queries to free-form fiqh QA or select a suboptimal module.
+Although we use citation tracking and verification, citations may remain incomplete, and retrieved evidence may reflect jurisprudential diversity that is difficult to summarize without oversimplification.
+The deterministic calculators also have scope limits.
+Inheritance outcomes depend on correctly specified heirs and assumptions, and the implementation may cover only selected schools or disputed cases.
+Zakat, calendar, and prayer-time outputs depend on user-provided parameters, calculation methods, local conventions, and moon-sighting criteria.
+Finally, open-ended evaluation partly relies on automated or LLM-based judging, which may miss nuance, context, or legitimate scholarly disagreement.